mareksturek/programming-basics/README.md

 |Python Simple Examples |
 |---------------------- |
-- The law of large Numbers
+- The law of large numbers
 - Calculating profit after tax of 20%